cannatag/ldap3/docs/manual/source/abstraction.rst

 - search_paged(page_size, criticality): perform a paged search, with 'page_size' number of entries for each call to this method.
 If 'criticality' is True the server aborts the operation if the Simple Paged Search extension is not available, else return the whole result set.

+To retrieve some matching entries from a search operation the cursor:

+- match_dn(text): returns a list of entries where the specified text is found in the dn.
+The match is case insensitive

+- match(attributes, text): returns a list of entries where the specified text is found in one of the attribute values.
+  The match is case insensitive and checks for single and multi-valued attributes.
+The ``attributes`` parameter can be an attribute name or a list of attribute names

 Example::

     s = Server('server')